leontwntfr/biol217/day_6.md

 - node010
 - port 8084

-Access server with another terminal:
+The server was accessed with another terminal:

 ```
 ssh -L 8060:localhost:8084 sunam237@caucluster-old.rz.uni-kiel.de
 ssh -L 8080:localhost:8084 node010
 ```

-Access interface in brother with http://127.0.0.1:8060.
+The interface was accessed in a browser with http://127.0.0.1:8060.

 Questions: